xjcway123/VulTypeIL/README.md

-# Prompt Tuning-based Software Vulnerability Assessment with Continual Learning
+# Learning Never Stops: Improving Software Vulnerability Type Identification via Incremental Learning

 This is the source code to the paper "Learning Never Stops: Improving Software Vulnerability Type Identification via Incremental Learning".
 Please refer to the paper for the experimental details.